A guide to non-standard files outside the standard Foreign and Commonwealth Office corporate file plan.

 The practice of carrying out record audits lapsed for some years and was reinstated in 2012 in line with the recommendations of an internal review into the management and release of the colonial administration files (the Cary report).
 The 2012 audit was carried out by FCO records managers.
 We used linear meterage to arrive at an estimate of the number of files.
 On this basis, we estimated the non-standard material contained approximately 250,000 files and we published a high-level archive record inventory on gov.uk.

 In 2013, we asked a specialist contractor to carry out a more detailed audit of our records.
-This audit showed that linear meterage could not be used reliably to estimate the number of records in the non-standard files because of the substantial quantities of microform, chiefly microfiche and microfilm.
+This audit showed that linear meterage could not be used reliably to estimate the number of records in the non-standard collection because of the substantial quantities of microform, chiefly microfiche and microfilm.
 Microform enables large volumes of records to be stored in a reduced format on flat film or reels of film.
 The number of records per linear metre for microform is very high.
 We asked the specialist contractor to make an assumption that every microfiche (sheet of film) or microfilm (spool) contained a full set of images and that 100 images should be treated as the equivalent of a standard FCO departmental file (since an image is a photograph of a page from an original file).

 The large number of different formats in the non-standard material such as standard paper files, microform, computer media, index cards, reel-to-reel film and audio tapes makes a fully accurate count impractical.
 An exact file count for each records series will only be known when the records are reviewed for release.
 Counting all of the records individually now would delay higher priority work on reviewing the records for release.